TrooperZ/QuerosDiscordBot/README.md

 Visit the website [here](https://queros.live/) (offline)

 ## What is Queros?
-Queros (pronounced like kue-ros) is a Discord bot written in Python designed with moderation features, utillity, music, and other fun commands!
+Queros (pronounced like kue-ros) is a Discord bot written in Python designed with moderation features, utility, music, and other fun commands!

 ### Moderation:

 Queros comes equipped with basic commands for moderation.
 It has temp infractions, ban, text mute, vc mute, kick, warn, and infraction logging.

-Queros has an toggleble channel and command feature to restrict some channels and commands from being used.
+Queros has a toggleable channel and command feature to restrict some channels and commands from being used.

-### Utillity:
+### Utility:

 Queros can do many things, translate text, calculate simple equations, google stuff up, and more will be implemented.